 Before getting to the outdoor ‘wild’ bit, it’s worth bearing in mind that we don’t have to be camping in some lush, green space to find peace of the wild (although how amazing would that be?) – we can find it within us.

 Simple actions such as minimizing our time on screens and online; observing the sun, rather than relying on adhan alarms; and consciously incorporating wild plants into our food and drink (more on that in Part 2) help us reclaim our unmediated, direct connection to the Divine.

 To nourish your spirit:

-- Set an intention and set aside a time to walk in a green space for spiritual nourishment.
-When walking, slow down and notice the non-human sounds, and observe the different shades and textures of green.
+- Set an intention and set aside a time to walk in a less built up outdoor space for spiritual nourishment.
+When walking, slow down and notice the non-human sounds, and observe the different shades and textures of colors.

-- Approach this place (or plant) with humility and an open heart
+- Approach this place with humility and an open heart.

 - Just be present and take in the wonders that surround you, with gratitude

-This does not have to be a long amount of time; little and often is superior to long and infrequent.
+You can do some Quran reading or salaah outside, even just in your backyard.
+None of this has to be for a long amount of time; as with most things, little and often is superior to long and infrequent.

 Remember, non-human beings are always in a state of fitrah and surrendering to the Oneness of Allah (سبحانه و تعالى); by being in their company, some of this quality can rub off on us.
-So this Ramadan, spend time with the aaya (verses) of the Quran, but also spend time with the aaya (signs of God) manifested in the book of nature!
+So this Ramadan, spend time with the aayaat (verses) of the Quran, but also spend time with the aayaat (signs of God) manifested in the book of nature!